 HIPAA workforce training: what the rule requires and what actually works

-HIPAA requires workforce training on security policies and procedures.
-Here is what the rule actually says, what OCR has cited in settlement agreements, and what training looks like in a small practice.
+HIPAA requires workforce training on security policies.
+What the rule says, what Office for Civil Rights (OCR) has cited in settlements, and what it looks like in a small practice.

 Workforce training is an administrative safeguard under 45 CFR § 164.308(a)(5).
 Like most HIPAA requirements, the rule is intentionally general — it requires covered entities to implement a training program appropriate for their size and complexity, without prescribing a specific curriculum, format, or duration.